Rigidity of Circle Packings with Flexible Radii: Infinitesimal Rigidity

+Figures \ref{fejestothhexagon}, \ref{4flowers}, and \ref{20disk} can be proved to be infinitesimally rigid using this theorem.
 In fact, a stronger statement holds even when we no longer insist that the disks stay tangent.
-The following corollary is obvious from the proof above: \begin{corollary}
+The following corollary is obvious from the proof above:\begin{corollary}

-If the stress existence condition holds with stress $\omega$, then any infinitesimal flex $\mathbf{p}'$ ignoring tangency conditions while satisfying the following conditions must preserve all radii in $V^+\cup V^-$ and all tangent relations between disk $i$ and disk $j$ if $\omega_{ij}\not=0$: \begin{enumerate} \item If $\omega_{ij}<0$, disk $i$ and disk $j$ remain tangent or become separated \item If $\omega_{ij}>0$, disk $i$ and disk $j$ remain tangent or become overlapped \item All radii move in the desired direction or remain the same. \end{enumerate} \end{corollary}
+If the stress existence condition holds with stress $\omega$, then any proper(in the sense of radii change) infinitesimal flex $\mathbf{p}'$ ignoring tangency conditions while satisfying the following two conditions must preserve all radii in $V^+\cup V^-$ and all tangent relations between disk $i$ and disk $j$ if $\omega_{ij}\not=0$: \begin{enumerate} \item If $\omega_{ij}<0$, disk $i$ and disk $j$ remain tangent or become separated \item If $\omega_{ij}>0$, disk $i$ and disk $j$ remain tangent or become overlapped \end{enumerate} \end{corollary} \begin{proof} Consider If the above conditions hold, then each term is non-positive.
+However, $\omega$ is in the cokernel of $R_e(\mathbf{p})$, and hence all terms are $0$. \end{proof}